LINBIT/drbd-reactor/doc/promoter.md

 ## Service failure

-If service failure is detected by the service itself, by a monitoring loop in the `ocf.ra` wrapper service, or by systemd, the `drbd-services@.target` instance will be stopped by systemd, resulting in a "promotable" resource again.
+If service failure is detected by the service itself, by a monitoring loop in the `ocf.rs` wrapper service, or by systemd, the `drbd-services@.target` instance will be stopped by systemd, resulting in a "promotable" resource again.

 It is very important to know that the promoter plugin does not do any service monitoring at all!
 So in order to make `drbd-services@.target` restart (i.e., stop and start), one needs to make sure a service failure gets propagated to `drbd-services@.target`.
-The `ocf.ra` service does that by setting `Restart=always`.
+The `ocf.rs` service does that by setting `Restart=always`.
-If in your configuration `ocf.ra` is not used, then it is up to you to make sure a service failure is propaged to the target.
+If in your configuration `ocf.rs` is not used, then it is up to you to make sure a service failure is propaged to the target.
 This can for example be done setting `Restart=always` in your service (e.g., via a systemd override).